 Here’s my take on some of the best-known classic cocktails.
 As I’m really more a wine drinker than a cocktail fan, these are mostly relatively low alcohol – making them perfect for sipping on a hot day or evening.
 Add more ice or soda to stretch them even further if you like, after all the idea is to enjoy the flavour and the company, not to get drunk!
-Have fun!
+Nibble on a spicy seafood dip with crudités while sipping (see video below) and have fun!

 Margarita with Del Maguey mezcal